ISS Founders’ Fellowship with Skeletal Radiology

 - Curriculum vitae.

 - Two supporting letters.
 One letter should be written by your section head, department chair or director.
 The second letter should be written by a senior physician or scientist working in the field of MSK medicine.
-These letters should be emailed directly to [email protected]

 The Editors of Skeletal Radiology will review application materials and select one Fellow among the applicants.
 The name of the new Fellow will be announced prior to the ISS Annual Meeting.